This is a comment.

 button

-A button is a clickable widget that you can bind to its on_click event handler.
+A button is a clickable widget that you can add to your scenarios that allows you to respond to the mouse in several ways.

-• title - Optional text that will appear at the top of the toggle widget.
+• title - Optional text that will appear at the top of the button widget.

 • align = Optional value of "left" or "right" to align the button to the corresponding side of the view window.